 In addition to working with children and talking about life on the autism spectrum, Dr. Shore presents and consults internationally.
-He has presented in 25 countries, 45 US states, and 6 continents.
-He recently presented in schools in Beijing, Xi'an, and Shanghai, and also presented in Bangkok.
+He has presented in 25 countries, 46 US states, and 6 continents.

 Dr. Shore presents on adult issues pertinent to education, relationships, employment, advocacy, and disclosure as discussed in his book Beyond the Wall: Personal Experiences with Autism and Asperger Syndrome, Ask and Tell: Self-advocacy and Disclosure for People on the Autism Spectrum, and Understanding Autism for Dummies.